 Division of Trauma and Surgical Critical Care

-mastery of advanced technology and instrumentation for monitoring and supporting organ system function in critically ill patients
+- advanced technology for monitoring and supporting critically ill patients